-States and international intergovernmental organizations should have in place 1. procedures for furnishing to other States and/or the Secretary-General of the United Nations, via designated entities, as soon as practicable and with updates if necessary, information on the forecasted uncontrolled re-entry of potentially hazardous space objects that are under their jurisdiction and control, and communicating and coordinating the mitigation of risks associated with such events.
+Guideline B.9 Take measures to address risks associated with the uncontrolled re-entry of space objects hazardous space objects that are under their jurisdiction and control, and communicating and coordinating the mitigation of risks associated with such events.
 States and international intergovernmental organizations without space object tracking capabilities should seek support from other States and international intergovernmental organizations with such capabilities.
-If a State or international intergovernmental organization has early information on forecasted uncontrolled re-entry of potentially hazardous space objects that are under the jurisdiction and control of another State or international intergovernmental organization, it should share such information with that State or international intergovernmental organization via their designated entities.
-If a State or international intergovernmental organization has early information on the forecasted uncontrolled re-entry of potentially hazardous space objects whose jurisdiction and control is not identified, it should share such information with other States and/or the United Nations via designated entities.
+If a State or international intergovernmental organization has early information on forecasted uncontrolled re-entry of potentially hazardous space objects that are under the jurisdiction and control of another State or international intergovernmental organization, it should share such information with that State or international intergovernmental organization has early information on the forecasted uncontrolled re-entry of potentially hazardous space objects whose jurisdiction and control is not identified, it should share such information with other States and/or the United Nations via designated entities.